cmcginty/snapraid-aio-script/README.md

 	- Enable or disable scrub job
 	- Delayed option, disabled by default.
 Run scrub only after a number of script executions, e.g. every 7 times.
 If you don't want to scrub your array every time, this one is for you.
 	- Data to be scrubbed - by default 5% older than 10 days
 - Container management - disabled by default.
-Pause your containers before running actions and restore them when completed.
+Enter a list of the containers you want to be paused before running actions and restored when completed.
 - Pre-hashing - enabled by default.
 Mitigate the lack of ECC memory, reading data twice to avoid silent read errors.
 - SMART Log - enabled by default.
 A SnapRAID report for disks health status
 - Verbosity - disabled by default.
 Does not include the TOUCH and DIFF output to have a better email